Peregrines, Wild Geese and Avocets

 After supper, we went for a walk just as the sun was setting.
 We slowly wandered round the perimeter of the island while the shadows lengthened and each little bump and hollow became dark and mysterious, hiding life from our eyes.
 On the sands by Dovey's, a flock of well over a hundred Curlew were huddled up together, clearly about to go to sleep, but we came on them so unexpectedly that we put the whole lot up and were then treated to a magnificent sight as they wheeled and flashed in the red glow of the evening.
 The sound of them all calling was like water trilling along a mountain stream, with pan-pipes playing as the accompaniment.
 They gathered into one flock, circled once and flew off down river, until their mournful but exciting calls vanished from earshot.
 The wind had fallen with the vanishing sun, and the calm waters of the river reflected the far, black banks, while the sky turned from red to apple green, then to moonlit silver.
 Trudging home, the only sounds were our footsteps and the occasional final call of a Redshank.
 Pausing outside the hut we were unable to hear anything except the constant murmur of water.
 It seems the birds had all settled for the night.

-FRIDAY: Sunny but with a very strong breeze, and a lot of well-reefed boats going out to Lowestoft Regatta, making a magnificent picture as they swept past us with creaming bow-waves.
+FRIDAY: Sunny but with a very strong breeze, with a lot of well-reefed boats going out to Lowestoft Regatta making a magnificent picture as they swept past us with creaming bow-waves.
 Reg Partridge brought us a visitor for the day.
 He knew the island well, having spent a week as a watcher last year, and was calling in for the day before taking up a post as a watcher on Minsmere Level, a nearby R.S.P.B. sanctuary.
 I took my visitor down to O.P.I, but the huge wader flocks had disappeared overnight and the numbers had dropped below their normal level.
 However, we had a chance to watch an Avocet feeding a few feet away from the hide and were able to observe the peculiar method it employs.
 It was swishing its bill from side to side in the mud, stirring the ooze and allowing it to catch the rich food released, in this way.
 These birds are extraordinarily graceful as they move slowly forward with constant sideways swish of the bill; so perfectly adapted to its feeding habits, the upturned end remaining parallel to the surface and just under the water, while the long slate-blue legs keep the tail high in the air.

 The scene was very peaceful until a lone Redshank flew in and pitched near our friend the Avocet, who became frightfully excited and chased the Redshank all over the place.
 It ran after that unfortunate wader with great ferocity, and in a most strange altitude, with its head hunched into its shoulders, leaning its whole body forward.
 The Redshank did not like this little display of temper and moved off; finally, when the latter was some distance away, the Avocet stopped its display and walked back to resume feeding in its special runnel.
 Perhaps the vulgar Redshank had called out some insult to it.
 Redshanks are rather similar to House sparrows in this way, full of self confidence and abuse for all and sundry.
 My companion picked out some movement over the far side and we decided to move to O.P.2.
 The birds were a fraction remaining from yesterday's flocks of godwit.
 Our visitor was entranced with the two varieties alongside each other, as they are difficult birds to get near and not general on our coasts.
 There were only half a dozen of each species left, so I imagine the others must have been passage migrants.
 Among the little flock, was a most unusual Bar-tailed godwit.
 It was in summer plumage, except for a little white patch on the nape of its neck and a strange little patch of white behind the legs, similar to that of a Black-tail.
 It was definitely not a Black-tail, as it had no white wing bar.
 I suppose It could have been a wader species I had not seen before, but I feel it is more likely a genuine Bar-tail, with some albino characteristics or even white feathers where it had been damaged, perhaps by gunshot.